alipouw13/appureviewbankingdemo/5-automating-workflows.md

 1. As a workflow admin, navigate to Purview Workflows (Solutions > Workflows)
 2. Select new workflow > Data Access Approval
 3. Configure Workflow Parameters
-    - Workflow Name
+    - Workflow name
     - Set triggers (eg: when data is classified as Confidential)
     - Add approvers
     - Add notifications for approval/rejection
     - If approved, grant access to resource
 4. Apply workflow
-5. Browse Unified Catalog as a Unified Catalog reader and request access to the resource type configured to the workflow
+5. Browse Unified Catalog as a Catalog reader and request access to the resource type configured to the workflow
 6. Switch to the workflow admin account to approve the request
 7. Notice access change for the Catalog reader user